Prag8855/aab/content/guides/unemployment-benefits.md

 ### Travelling

-When you receive *ALG I*, finding work is your full time job.
-If you want to travel, you must ask the *Agentur für Arbeit* to take time off.
-They give you 20 days of vacation per year.
+When you receive *ALG I*, you are supposed to look for work.
+Finding work is your full time job.
+If you want to take a vacation or travel, you need the *Agentur für Arbeit*'s permission.
+You get 20??? days of vacation from the job search per year.

 People often travel without telling the *Agentur für Arbeit*.
-They will never know.
-However, if they call you for an appointment, and they learn that you are on a beach in Spain, they can cut your unemployment benefits.
+Most of the time, they don't notice.
+If they call you for an appointment, and they learn that you are on a beach in Spain, they can cut your unemployment benefits.

-If you travel, you must tell them.

 ### Sickness and pregnancy